jaimejazarenoiii/portfolio-v2-simplified/_posts/2021-06-23-swift-io-mvvm-reactive.md

 ---
 layout: page
-title:  "View model's I/O approach applying Reactive Programming"
+title:  "View model's I/O approach applyin Reactive Programming"
 subtitle: "An approach where we can distinguish and separate the coming in and coming out of data."
 date:   2021-06-23 21:21:21 +0800
 categories: ["iOS"]